goreleaser/goreleaser/www/docs/cmd/goreleaser_announce.md

 Environment variables will be re-evaluated here, so make sure they are available to the announce command as well.

+On the other hand, the GoReleaser configuration file will not be parsed again, which means you might need to specify the dist folder path if it is different than the default.

 !!! success "GoReleaser Pro"
     This subcommand is a [GoReleaser Pro feature](https://goreleaser.com/pro/).